demml/opsml/docs/docs/cards/overview.md

-Cards (aka Artifact Cards) are one of the primary interfaces for working with `Opsml`.
+Cards (aka ArtifactCards) are one of the primary data structures for working with `Opsml` that contain both data and model interface objects as well as associated metadata. `ArtifactCards` are stored in registries and can be used to track and version data and models.

 <p align="center">
   <img src="../../images/card-flow.png" width="457" height="332"/>